May 27, 2009

 Now, I could go on and on about all sorts of technical details on the product, none of which matter as much as just getting out there and shooting with the dang thing.
 You want the best zoom lens for most situations?
 This is it.

-So, the three lenses that meet the triumvirate are the Nikon 12-24 Review, the Nikon 24-70 Review, and the Nikon 70-200.
+So, the three lenses that meet the triumvirate are the Nikon 14-24 Review, the Nikon 24-70 Review, and the Nikon 70-200.
 With these three lenses, you can take care of 90% of photography situations!
-You will need a BIGGER lens (like a 300+) if you want to shoot birds from faraway or jungles in the mists of Africa.
-Another little lens I use for portraits is the Nikon 50mm Review.

 The Nikon 70-200 is a very large and long lens.
 When this thing is attached to your camera, you will feel like a rock star.
 That is sort of a nice tangential thing, I suppose, since something photographers like to impress other photographers by carrying around a lot of stuff.
 I don’t know why this is, but, if this is the case with you, then you will certainly turn some heads with this long cannon attached to your camera body.